Halloween (1978 film): Filming

-Akkad agreed to put up $300,000 for the film's budget, which was considered low at the time (Carpenter's previous film, Assault on Precinct 13, had an estimated budget of $100,000).
+Akkad agreed to put up $300,000 ($1.4 million in 2022) for the film's budget, which was considered low at the time (Carpenter's previous film, Assault on Precinct 13, had an estimated budget of $100,000).
 Akkad worried over the tight, four-week schedule, low budget, and Carpenter's limited experience as a filmmaker, but told Fangoria: "Two things made me decide.
 One, Carpenter told me the story verbally and in a suspenseful way, almost frame for frame.
 Second, he told me he didn't want to take any fees, and that showed he had confidence in the project".
 Carpenter received $10,000 for directing, writing, and composing the music, retaining rights to 10 percent of the film's profits.

-The film's $300,000 budget would translate to 1.4 million dollars in 2022.

 Because of the low budget, wardrobe and props were often crafted from items on hand or that could be purchased inexpensively.
 Carpenter hired Tommy Lee Wallace as production designer, art director, location scout and co-editor.
 Wallace created the trademark mask worn by Michael Myers throughout the film from a Captain Kirk mask purchased for $1.98 from a costume shop on Hollywood Boulevard.
 Carpenter recalled how Wallace "widened the eye holes and spray-painted the flesh a bluish white.
 In the script it said Michael Myers's mask had 'the pale features of a human face' and it truly was spooky looking.
 I can only imagine the result if they hadn't painted the mask white.
 Children would be checking their closet for William Shatner after Tommy got through with it."
 Hill adds that the "idea was to make him almost humorless, faceless—this sort of pale visage that could resemble a human or not."
 Many of the actors wore their own clothes, and Curtis' wardrobe was purchased at J.C.
 Penney for around $100.
 Wallace described the filming process as uniquely collaborative, with cast members often helping move equipment, cameras, and helping facilitate set-ups.
 The vehicle stolen by Michael Myers from Dr Loomis and Nurse Marion Chambers at the Smith Grove Sanitarium was an Illinois government-owned 1978 Ford LTD station wagon rented for two weeks of filming.
 When filming was complete, the car was returned to the rental company who put it up for auction.
 Its next owner left it in a barn for decades until selling it to its new owner who has completely restored both its interior and exterior.